G-Core/product-documentation/documentation/cloud/networking/load-balancers/create-and-configure-a-load-balancer.md

 <img src="https://assets.gcore.pro/docs/cloud/networking/create-and-configure-a-load-balancer/step-4-instance-conf-lb.png" alt="Configure Health Check" width="65%">

 1\.
 Select the protocol for checking: TCP, Ping, HTTP and appropriate configurations.

 2\.
-Specify сheck interval (sec)—time between sent requests 3\.
-Specify response time (sec)—the time to wait for a response from a server 4\.
-Specify unhealthy threshold—the number of failed requests after which traffic will no longer be sent to the virtual machine
+Specify сheck interval (sec)—time between sent requests.

+3\.
+Specify response time (sec)—the time to wait for a response from a server.

+4\.
+Specify unhealthy threshold—the number of failed requests after which traffic will no longer be sent to the virtual machine.

 5\.
 Specify healthy thresholds—the number of successful requests after which the virtual machine will be considered ready to receive traffic.

 ### Timeouts